EasyJet CEO says no hit from euro zone crisis-paper

-FRANKFURT Dec 18 British low-cost airline easyJet has felt no impact on its business from the ongoing debt crisis in the euro zone, its chief executive told a German newspaper.
+FRANKFURT British low-cost airline easyJet (EZJ.L) has felt no impact on its business from the ongoing debt crisis in the euro zone, its chief executive told a German newspaper.

 Asked whether the company had felt any fallout, Carolyn McCall told Welt am Sonntag: "So far we haven't.
 People don't seem to let events in Brussels ruin their summer holidays.
 Of course, that can change any day."